-From the well-known Princeton University to the Boardwalk of Atlantic City, New Jersey has numerous famous landmarks, including some impressive monuments and architectural wonders.
+From the well-known Princeton University to the Boardwalk of Atlantic City, New Jersey has numerous famous landmarks, including impressive monuments and architectural wonders.

 New Jersey is often thought of as an extension of New York City.
 However, it is a rich and diverse state with wonderful beaches, mountainous areas, and rural farmland.